openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `value_not_supported`
     * The Self-Issued OP does not support one or more of the RP Registration Metadata values defined in {#rp-metadata}.
 When not supported metadata values include DID methods, Subject Syntax Types, or credential formats, more specific error message as defined above must be used.

-The error response must be made in the same manner as defined in Section 3.1.2.6 of [@OpenID].
+The error response must be made in the same manner as defined in Section 3.1.2.6 of [@!OpenID].

 # Identifier Portability and Verifiable Presentation Support